SamGuard/Cell-Virus-Interaction-Sim/README.md

 ## Compiling, Installing and Running
 To compile the code run "make" then "make run" to run it. \
 To change the parameters of the simulation edit the model.props file \
-To change the amount of processors edit the env file. \
+To change the amount of processors edit the env file.

 ## Parameter Sweeps
+Before carrying out a parameter sweep, adjust the constants at the top of the param_sweep.py file.
+PROC_DIM_X/Y are used to define the dimensions of processors for each simulation.
+Make sure these multiplied together must be less than the number of processors on your machine.
+MAX_BATCH is the number of simulations to run in parallel.
+Make sure this value multiplied by both processor dims must be less than the available processors on your machine.

 To run a parameter sweep run "python3 param_sweep.py PARAM_NAME START END STEP"

-## Plan
-### Friday
-- READ READ READ (make corrections)
-- More on the current state of the art
-- Commenting
-- Update state variable names
-- write about the visualiser
-- Check references
-- add part about temparatures to future work
-- do abstract

-### Some extra things
-- More referencing
-- Do full class overview